Munich Fire Department: Precursor

 As with most fire departments in Germany, the first units were founded by gymnastics clubs.
 In 1848, a gymnastics club volunteered itself as gymnastics fire department to serve the city.
 Due to the overall political situation (revolution 1848) and the generally prevailing reservations against clubs, this dissolved again in 1850.

 Founding

-After several attempts, especially in the 1860s, which failed mainly du to financial reasons, the volunteer fire department Munich was founded on 10 September 1866 through the work of Julius Knorr, J. B. Sartorius and city architect Arnold Zenetti.
+After several attempts, especially in the 1860s, which failed mainly due to financial reasons, the volunteer fire department Munich was founded on 10 September 1866 through the work of Julius Knorr, J. B. Sartorius and city architect Arnold Zenetti.
 A major fire accident on 9 July 1866 in house No. 10 on the Schützenstraße (today Dachauer Straße 40) and the noted lack of necessary push ladders were the most serious argument that forced the city to action.
 The first commander was the master builder, Reinhold Hirschberg.
 At that time, seven fire stations were available within the city.